 For best results, mix and apply one bag of resurfacer at a time.
 One 40-pound bag will usually require six pints of water.
 Use warm water in cool temperatures, and cold water in warmer temperatures.
-At 73 F, you will have about 20 minutes of working time before the resurfacer hardens.
+At 73 degrees Fahrenheit, you will have about 20 minutes of working time before the resurfacer hardens.

 Apply the Resurfacer

 The easiest method for applying concrete resurfacer is to pour a small amount on the surface, then immediately begin spreading it evenly with a light, long-handled squeegee.
 Resurfacer can also be applied with a trowel or brush.

 Where a second coat is necessary, let the surface dry for two to three hours, then apply a second coat following the same procedure.
-Most manufacturers recommend a second coat, but this is optional, and your decision should be based on how well the first coat has covered small imperfections.
+Most manufacturers recommend a second coat, but this is optional; your decision should be based on how well the first coat has covered small imperfections.

 Scuff the Surface

-To add some bite or "tooth" to the finish, use a long-handled broom to make full strokes across the surface.
+To add some texture or "tooth" to the finish, use a long-handled broom to make full strokes across the surface.
 Plan to do this within five minutes of application, while the mix is still wet enough.
 Make sure all broom strokes are made in the same direction.

 Allow the Resurfacer to Cure

 As concrete resurfacer cures, it hardens and becomes stronger.
 Wait about eight hours before walking on resurfaced concrete, and at least two days before driving on it.